fortesl/thestore/README.md

 ========
 An online store built on Bootstrap and Angular technologies.

-The focus of this project is on developing modular, testable, maintainable, and high quality code intent on delivering fast performance and the best possible UX.
+The focus of this project is on developing modular, testable, maintainable, and high quality code intent on delivering fast performance and the best possible user experience.

 Follow <a href="https://twitter.com/the_onlinestore">@the_onlinestore</a> on twitter to stay informed on all commits and other changes.